fastio19/CryptoWatch/README.md

-# Crypto Watch App
+# CryptoWatch App
-Cyrptocurrency App to track all the coins data in realtime for android & iOS.
+Flutter Cyrptocurrency App to track all the coins data in realtime for android & iOS.
 Written in dart using Flutter SDK.